Rip current statement issued for Camden County until 1 a.m. Saturday

 If you choose to swim at beaches without lifeguards, make it a rule never to swim solo.
 Always bring a friend, and ensure that person has a cell phone to call 911 in case of an emergency.

-With these insights into rip currents and how to react, you can enhance your safety when enjoying the beach.
-Stay informed, stay vigilant, and prioritize your well-being while relishing the surf.
+Rip currents are formidable natural forces, but knowing how to react can significantly increase your chances of safely navigating these challenging waters.
+Stay informed, stay vigilant, and prioritize safety when enjoying the surf.

 Source: The National Weather Service